Home Based Art Class Singapore: A Creative Way to Learn from Home

 Ideal for introducing basic shapes, colours, and motor skills.
 Shorter sessions work best.

-This is a great age for structured skill-building.
+A great age for structured skill-building.
 Children can handle longer sessions and more complex projects.

 How Much Does a Home Based Art Class Cost in Singapore?

-- One-to-one sessions may range from SGD 40–80 per hour.
+One-to-one sessions: May range from SGD 40–80 per hour.

-- Small group sessions may cost slightly less per child.
+Small group sessions: May cost slightly less per child.

 While home-based classes may seem more expensive than group studio lessons, the personalised attention often justifies the cost.